 Dolby.io Media APIs were created to make your audio better, at scale.

-The Media APIs include a collection of APIs that follow a similar asynchronous processing pattern.
+The Media APIs include a collection of APIs that follow a similar asynchronous processing pattern for cloud processing.

 - Ensure your media is shared so as to be readable and writable by our services